Woman remembers daughter who died on Business 80 trying to help her friend

 Now, Bryant said she wants answers from the foster care facility as to how her daughter’s death happened.

 “The people who were supposed to keep her safe are held accountable for this,” she told FOX40.
-“Death is on their hands.”
+“Her death is on their hands.”

 A Sacramento County spokesperson said the Department of Social Services is now investigating the situation to see if protocols were followed.